 Penalties raised on outstanding general rates should be shown as a separate item within the rates revenue classification.
-However, unless individually material, it is not necessary to separately disclose amounts levied on different types of rates.
+However, unless individually material, it is not necessary to separately disclose amounts levied on different types of rates, in addition most software used by councils are unable to record separately the penalties raised just against general rates.
 The fact that the penalty is calculated in the same manner as interest, or is described as a fine, does not change its fundamental nature as a penalty.
 Penalties would be accounted for under AASB 1058 for the same reason as General Rates.